-If I’m traveling on my own, is it possible to hook up with someone in the group for other activities and extra travel in Korea?
+Is it possible to hook up with someone in the group for other activities and extra travel in Korea?
+This is a women-only tour.
 Every participant will have an opportunity to get to know who else will be in the group through emails in which we introduce ourselves and our interests.
 It’ll be up to you to reach out to someone who sounds like a good match.

 What should I bring for a trip like this?
 Every participant will be given a list of items so you know what to pack.

 What if I have an emergency and need to see a doctor, dentist, or optometrist?
 We will find help for you.
 However, you need to have travel insurance that covers medical costs, not just flights and tours.
 It’s essential to bring an adequate supply of your prescription medications.
-Over-the-counter items are available in local pharmacies.
-If your glasses break and you need a new pair, carry your prescription with you so you can get it filled quickly at many optometry shops and at very reasonable rates.
+Over-the-counter items are available in local pharmacies. .

 Can I use my electrical devices in Korea?
 Korea has 220-volt electricity.
 You will need a voltage converter and/or adapter.
 If you are using Apple products, you don’t need a converter but you still need a plug adapter.
 Converters and adapters are readily available online or in stores that sell electronics and travel equipment.